HaigBishop/HaigBishop/README.md

 ### ✂️ extract16s
 This is a CLI tool for extracting variable regions from 16S rRNA sequences.
 See the [Repo](https://github.com/HaigBishop/extract16s).

+### 🗳️ Quiet Consensus
+Quiet Consensus is a proof-of-concept decentralised, anonymous, Sybil-proof online polling service.
+See the [Repo](https://github.com/HaigBishop/quiet-consensus).

+### 📁 SwapBytes
+SwapBytes peer-to-peer file-bartering CLI built in Rust with `libp2p` and an TUI powered by `ratatui`.
+See the [Repo](https://github.com/HaigBishop/swapbytes).

+### 🧂 saltcube
+This is an interactive web application for simulating a cube of salt in H2O.
+Built with TypeScript and Wasm-compiled Rust for the simulation code.
+See the [Repo](https://github.com/HaigBishop/saltcube).

 ### 🪱 Pillar Centroid Tracker
 PCT is a purpose-made computer vision desktop application allowing for  the measurement of forces produced by fungi.
 See the [Repo](https://github.com/HaigBishop/pillar-centroid-tracker).